Anthem has no text

 So in time of Meiji restauration and Crimean political reforms in 1890-s, a new script emerged, as a compromise between old islamic script and japanese hiragana.
 It is used through today, mainly for international names writing.

 From all Crimean visual artisans, Ivan Aivazian (Armenian national) is the most famous.
-His seascapes are exhibited all around the world and are ones of the most recognisable art works of humanity.
+His seascapes are exhibited all around the world and belong to the most recognisable art works of humanity.

 The Kimmerian arts school (Kimmeria is an ancient greek name for Crimea), which begins with Aivazian, next gives M. Voloşın, being at the same time a poet and an artisan.
 It is the second world-famous crimean artisan.